ModeEffect/conditional-woo-checkout-field/readme.txt

 This plugin requires your site to have WooCommerce installed in order to work.
 It is not compatible with other e-commerce plugins.

-**Pro Version Now Available**
-[Update to Pro](https://conditionalcheckoutfields.com/downloads/conditional-woo-checkout-field-pro/) to get even more features.

-* Display an unlimited number of custom conditional fields at checkout (free version only allows one).
-* Display each conditional field on an unlimited number of products (free version only allows the field to display for one product).
-* Increased variety of available input fields including: Text box, multi-line text area, drop-down/select menu, country list, state list, check boxes, password, radio buttons, and date picker.
-* Bonus: Easily edit any of the default WooCommerce checkout fields without having to edit any code.

-Get the pro version by [clicking here](https://conditionalcheckoutfields.com/downloads/conditional-woo-checkout-field-pro/).

 == Installation ==
-1. Download archive and unzip in wp-content/plugins or install via Plugins – Add New.
+1. Download archive and unzip in wp-content/plugins or install via Plugins ï¿½ Add New.
 2. Activate the plugin through the Plugins menu in WordPress.
 3. In your WordPress dashboard, click on WooCommerce > Conditional Field.
 4. Enter the information for your custom field, and click Save Changes.